 Your city or municipality may have options for you if you cannot travel to the voting site, need help to mark or see the ballot, or have other needs.
 Contact your municipality for more information.
 Some candidates offer rides by campaign volunteers to help people make it to the polling station.

 You can ask anyone who is not a candidate or a scrutineer (a person who represents a candidate) to act as an interpreter for you.
 They must swear an oath that they will faithfully translate any communication between you and the election officials.

 Interpreters may not go behind the voting screen with you or assist you in voting.

 Can I get someone else to vote for me?

-If you are eligible to vote but are not able to vote on any of the available voting days you may appoint a proxy to vote for you by completing a Proxy Certificate.
-This is called "voting by proxy."
+If you are eligible to vote but are not able to vote on any of the available voting days you may appoint a proxy to vote for you by completing a Appointment for Voting Proxy – Form 3.
+This is called voting by proxy.

-The person you choose to vote for you, your proxy, must be also be eligible to vote in the city where you plan to vote.
+The person you choose to vote for you, your proxy, must be also be eligible to vote in the municipality where you plan to vote.

-You can get a Proxy Certificate after the election is announced at the Office of the City Clerk, City Hall during regular business hours and must return it complete before election day.
+You can complete a proxy application form after the election is announced at the Office of the City Clerk, or another location designated by the clerk, during certain hours and must return it complete before election day.
 Once the proxy is certified they must take an oath attesting that they are the appointed elector.